dhutapratama/docs/middleware.md

 The `terminate` method should receive both the request and the response.
 Once you have defined a terminable middleware, you should add it to the list of routes or global middleware in the `app/Http/Kernel.php` file.

-When calling the `terminate` method on your middleware, Laravel will resolve a fresh instance of the middleware from the [service container](/docs/{{version}}/container).
+When calling the `terminate` method on your middleware, Lets will resolve a fresh instance of the middleware from the [service container](/docs/{{version}}/container).
 If you would like to use the same middleware instance when the `handle` and `terminate` methods are called, register the middleware with the container using the container's `singleton` method.
 Typically this should be done in the `register` method of your `AppServiceProvider`:

     use App\Http\Middleware\TerminatingMiddleware;